tulasidamarla/docker/README.md

 docker build -t helloworld:0.1 .

-t --> target
+t --> target<br>
-helloworld -> is the name of the image with version number followed . --> to consider all the files from current directory for the build
+helloworld -> is the name of the image with version number followed<br>
+. --> to consider all the files from current directory for the build

 working with repositories
 -------------------------
-we know already to pull image , we use docker pull command.
-To push an image to a repository first you need to create an account and then create a repository at hub.docker.com
+To pull image , we use docker pull command.
+To push an image to a repository create an account followedby create a repository at hub.docker.com

 After creating the repository, you need to tag your image to the repository like this.